 First Difference - How the Business is Formed

-Second Difference - Ownership
+Second Difference - Business Ownership

 The main difference between LLC's and corporations is the ownership of the business.
 You might say that a corporation is owned by individuals who purchase shares, while the LLC is owned by individuals.
-LLC owners are called "Members," while corporate owners are shareholders.

 Third Difference - Profits and Losses

-"Pass-through" Businesses.
+LLCs as Pass-through Businesses.
 Pass-through businesses are those in which the profits and losses of the business pass through to the owners or shareholders.
 In other words, the business income is considered as the owner's or shareholder's income, and the owner/shareholder pays the tax on his or her personal tax return.
 Limited liability companies, like partnerships and sole proprietorships, are pass-through entities.

-Fourth Difference - Taxes
+Fourth Difference - Taxes for Corporations and LLCs

 Corporations and LLCs are different in how they are taxed.
-Because corporations are separate entities, they are taxed at the corporate rate, while LLCs are taxed based on Adjusted Gross Income of the owners.
+Because corporations are separate entities, they are taxed at the corporate rate, while LLCs are taxed based on the total Adjusted Gross Income of the owners.
 Here is an example: